Is PCIe Gen 4 worth the upgrade?

 4 Lanes * 16 (GT/s/Lane)=64GT/s

-To determine the actual amount of data that can be transferred, the encoding technique must be understood.
+Understanding the encoding technique is necessary to determine the actual amount of data that can be transferred.
 PCIe Gen 3.0 and PCIe Gen 4.0 use a 128b/130b encoding technique.
 Older generations such as PCIe Gen 2.0 use 8b/10b encoding.
 This encoding technique transforms 128-bit data into 130-bit line code.
 This allows for reasonable clock recovery (which is the process of extracting timing information from a data stream) and ensures alignment of the datastream.
 The two extra bits contain a preamble which aids in the clock recovery of the serial data stream to allow the receiver to decode the transmitted signals.
 This means, the maximum theoretical bandwidth in Gbps (Gigabit per second) of each PCIe Gen 4.0 looks like this:

 16GT/s * (128b/130b) =15.754Gbps

 Knowing the encoding allows us to calculate the overhead required to transmit PCIe data streams.

 ([130b-128b]/130b)*100 = 1.54%

 The increase in bandwidth enables faster data transmission between the PCIe and the endpoint (SSD, GPU, etc).
 The doubling in bandwidth is made possible through new PCIe 4.0 controllers, like the one included in the AMD X570 chipset, as well as through low-loss dielectrics materials.
 Low-loss dielectric materials allow higher speed signals to propagate further through PCBs.

 To learn more about the math behind the PCIe 4.0 process, check out this article.

 Check out this article to learn the details behind the development of PCIe 4.0.